freelawproject/judge-pics/README.md

 and this is a good way to protect a project.

 Second, if you're just curious about the copyright of this repository, see the License file for details.
-The short version of this is you can pretty much use it however you desire.
+The license of individual images is described in `judges.json`.